Saturday, August 24, 2024

 2. organizing my life into acrylic bins

-3. mailing cards to friends with Mrs. Grossmans stickers tucked inside
+3. mailing cards to friends with Mrs. Grossmans stickers tucked inside, followed by a stickerface of myself to sign things off

 biggest anxiety: as I start to age, driving. especially in the dark with my big blind alien eyes, lol. i'm very phobic of left turns in LA (lots of yielding, green arrows barely exist).